angular/components/src/material/datepicker/datepicker.md

 A datepicker is composed of a text input and a calendar pop-up, connected via the `matDatepicker` property on the text input.

-An optional datepicker toggle button is available.
+There is also an optional datepicker toggle button that gives the user an easy way to open the datepicker pop-up.

 <!-- example({"example":"datepicker-overview",
               "file":"datepicker-overview-example.html",